finos/common-domain-model/documentation/source/documentation.rst

 The CDM provides certain ISDA Definitions as machine executable formulas to standardise the industry calculation processes that depend on those definitions.
 Examples include the ISDA 2006 definitions of *Fixed Amount* and *Floating Amount* , the ISDA 2006 definitions of Day Count Fraction rules, and performance calculations for Equity Swaps.
 The CDM also specifies related utility functions.

-These calculation processes leverage the *calculation function* component of the Rosetta DSL, as detailed in the `Function Definition Section`_, and accordingly are associated to a ``calculation`` annotation.
+These calculation processes leverage the *calculation function* component of the Rosetta DSL which is associated to a ``[calculation]`` annotation.

 Explanations of these processes are provided in the following sections.